stkevintan/hugoDocs/content/about/new-in-032.md

 The 3 page bundles marked in red explained from top to bottom:

-1. The home page with one bundled image (`1-logo.png`)
+1. The home page with one image resource (`1-logo.png`)
-2. The blog section with two bundled images and two bundled pages (`content1.md`, `content2.md`).
+2. The blog section with two images resources and two pages resources (`content1.md`, `content2.md`).
 Note that the `_index.md` represents the URL for this section.
-3. An article (`hugo-is-cool`) with a folder with some images and one bundled content file (`cats-info.md`).
+3. An article (`hugo-is-cool`) with a folder with some images and one content resource (`cats-info.md`).
 Note that the `index.md` represents the URL for this article.

 The content files below `blog/posts` are just regular standalone pages.